 Each project consists of a Python implementation applying concepts and techniques reviewed throughout the course.
-Each project requires a technical report written in LaTex and using the IEEE conference article template with two-column format.
+Each project requires a technical report written in LaTex and using the IEEE conference article template.
 Reports must meet quality and content standards to get the scores associated with them.